First Battle of Algeciras: Aftermath

 The immediate reaction in both Algeciras and Gibraltar was devoted to repairing and refitting the damaged warships: it was assumed by all involved that continuation of the action had merely been postponed rather than concluded.
 At Gibraltar, Saumarez decided to temporarily abandon Pompée and Caesar and reassign their crews to ensuring that the rest of the squadron was ready for battle.
 This decision was disputed by Captain Brenton of Caesar, and by working continuously for three days Caesar's crew successfully readied their ship in time for Saumarez to sail again.
-The haste was necessary because Linois, while strenuously repairing his own squadron and readying the captured Hannibal for sea with jury masts, had sent word to Cadiz urging Spanish Lieutenant-general Jose de Mazarredo y Salazar to send reinforcements before Saumarez was ready to attack again.
-Urged by French Counter-admiral Pierre Dumanoir le Pelley, who was in Cadiz to take occupation of the promised six ships of the line, Mazzaredo ordered Lieutenant-general Juan Joaquín Moreno de Mondragón to sail with a formidable force which arrived off Algeciras Bay on 9 July.
+The haste was necessary because Linois, while strenuously repairing his own squadron and readying the captured Hannibal for sea with jury masts, had sent word to Cádiz urging Spanish Lieutenant-general Jose de Mazarredo y Salazar to send reinforcements before Saumarez was ready to attack again.
+Urged by French Counter-admiral Pierre Dumanoir le Pelley, who was in Cádiz to take occupation of the promised six ships of the line, Mazzaredo ordered Lieutenant-general Juan Joaquín Moreno de Mondragón to sail with a formidable force which arrived off Algeciras Bay on 9 July.
 The Franco-Spanish squadron was shadowed by Superb, which then joined Saumarez at Gibraltar.
-At Algeciras the Spanish squadron intended to collect Linois and convoy his battered squadron to Cadiz with five ships of the line, including two massive 112-gun first rate ships, as escorts.
-Hannibal proved too damaged for the journey and was anchored in Algeciras harbour, but the remainder of the French and Spanish squadrons sailed for Cadiz on 12 July and were caught that night by Saumarez's repaired squadron in the Second Battle of Algeciras.
-The Spanish rearguard was overwhelmed, with two 112-gun ships of the line blowing up and killing roughly 1,700 people onboard; the British also captured a French ship of the line and frigate, but Linois's force succeeded in reaching Cadiz the following morning.
+At Algeciras the Spanish squadron intended to collect Linois and convoy his battered squadron to Cádiz with five ships of the line, including two massive 112-gun first rate ships, as escorts.
+Hannibal proved too damaged for the journey and was anchored in Algeciras harbour, but the remainder of the French and Spanish squadrons sailed for Cádiz on 12 July and were caught that night by Saumarez's repaired squadron in the Second Battle of Algeciras.
+The Spanish rearguard was overwhelmed, with two 112-gun ships of the line blowing up and killing roughly 1,700 people on board; the British also captured a French ship of the line and frigate, but Linois's force succeeded in reaching Cádiz the following morning.
 Hannibal was later removed from Algeciras by the French and commissioned as Annibal.

 In France, the victory was the cause of celebration, Le Moniteur Universel declaring that "the combat covers the French arms with glory and shows what they are capable of".
 Linois was proclaimed a national hero and presented with a Sabre d'honneur by Napoleon.
 The French victory over a significantly stronger British force was an unusual event in the war during which the Royal Navy had dominated at sea.
 Saumarez publicly represented the battle as a victory, declaring that he had "compleately [sic] succeeded in disabling the Enemy's ships", although in private he acknowledged the defeat.
 Historian Richard Gardiner commented that "The well trained and led French had fought hard and skillfully and a combination of weather, luck and shore support had given them the victory against a superior force of which they had captured one.
 It is, however, also significant that this rare British setback occurred close inshore with all the difficulties and chanciness that implied."